Gab-Domingo/weather-app-python/README.md

 ## Usage

 1. Open the application in your web browser
-2. Enter the latitude and longitude coordinates in the input fields
+2. Enter a city name (e.g., "London", "Tokyo", "New York") in the input field
 3. Click the "Get Weather" button to fetch weather information
 4. View the weather details displayed on the screen